faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 Address sanitizer directly makes use of the compiler so that when code is compiled, any access to memory entails a check against the Shadow Memory to see if the memory location is poisoned.
 If so, an error report is generated.

+This is a very powerful tool because it tackles the two most important classes of memory error:

+1. Heap Buffer Overflow
+2. Heap Use After Free

-This is a very powerful tool because it tackles the two most important classes of memory error.
-Firstly, using more bytes than we were allocated.
-Secondly, using memory after it has been freed.
-It goes much further to address other classes of memory error but those are less often encountered: stack buffer overflow, global variable overflow, overflows in C++ containers, and use after return bugs.
+_Heap Buffer Overflow_ bugs are where we used more bytes than we were allocated.
+_Heap Use After Free_  bugs are where we used memory after it had been freed.

+Address Sanitizer goes much further to address other classes of memory error but those are less often encountered: stack buffer overflow, global variable overflow, overflows in C++ containers, and use after return bugs.

 The cost of this convenience is that our program can be x2 to x5 slower.
 It is something worth switching on in our continuous integration systems to shake out problems.